Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 # USER SCENARIO

-> This scenario illustrates how a fictitious medical clinic migrated their patient intake, and payment card processing to Azure.
+> This scenario illustrates how a fictitious webstore clinic migrated their patient intake, and payment card processing to Azure.

-A small medical clinic called, Contoso Health is ready to move their patient intake and payment system to the cloud.
-They have selected Microsoft Azure to host the intake process of patients and to allow a clinic manager or receptionist to collect credit card payments from patients for a visit.
+A small webstore called, Contoso webstore is ready to move their payment system to the cloud.
+They have selected Microsoft Azure to host the process for purchasing and to allow a  clerk to collect credit card payments from their customer.

 The administrator is looking for a solution can be quickly deployable to achieve his goals.
 He will use this proof-of-concept (POC) to understand how Azure can be used to accomplish the following:

 -   Collect, store, and retrieve payment card data while complying with stringent Payment Card Industry, Data Security Standards (PCI DSS) requirements

--   Collect, store, and retrieve healthcare data that complies with requirements for safe patient health information handling practices governed by the Health Insurance Portability and Accountability Act (HIPAA).

 Because this is a POC that installs the required elements to operate a service, it is not a customer ready-to-go solution.
 It requires careful understanding of